 4.3.3 Promoting decentralisation and supporting local administration organisations to become government agencies operating with high competency and good governance for public services delivery with strategic roles at the local level.
 Decentralisation will facilitate a greater variety of public services, together with tax and income-raising systems, to be undertaken in a manner appropriate to each local area; raising funds for stage activities that solve problems and drive development in cooperation with local communities.
 Such activities must take into account national and public interests, as well as the needs of people of every age, regardless of gender, and from every ethnic and socio-economic group in the area.

-4.4 Modernising Public sector - The public sector must responsively develop according to any changes and disruptions to be a high competency sector that conducting its operations efficiently as the international standard with economies of scale and ability to adjust in accord with more various and complex circumstances in the future.
+4.4 Modernising Public Sector - The public sector must responsively develop according to any changes and disruptions to be a high competency sector that conducting its operations efficiently as the international standard with economies of scale and ability to adjust in accord with more various and complex circumstances in the future.

 4.4.1 Ensuring that public sector can adequately operate with flexibility in accord with the nation’s development contexts.
 Public administration will be restructured to improve flexibility and smoothed the transition to a modern administration; leading to an organization of high competency, and international standard operations by cancelling and restructuring organization structures without holding bureaucratic structures, and amending rules and regulations for future changes.